Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary immediately tells us the cashier has over five years of experience and has positively impacted sales by 5 percent.
 A range of useful skills is mentioned, such as creating friendly environments, managing financial transactions, and producing reports.

-Learn the top 10 skills required for a cashier job in 2023.
+Learn the top 10 skills required for a cashier job.

 Bad example: